laurentkempe/GitDiffMargin/README.md

 ## Video

-You might see a little video on the [following page](https://www.flickr.com/photos/laurentkempe/14879945429/).
+You might see a short video showing some Git Diff Margin features on the [following page](https://www.flickr.com/photos/laurentkempe/14879945429/).

 ## Feedback